tatablack/leaner-coffee-powerup/DESCRIPTION.md

 **Feedback**

-If you have a question which you'd rather not ask publicly using [GitHub Issues](https://github.com/tatablack/leaner-coffee-powerup/issues), you can e-mail me using [leanercoffee@tatablack.net](mailto:leanercoffee@tatablack.net).
+If you have a question which you'd rather not ask publicly using [GitHub Issues](https://github.com/tatablack/leaner-coffee-powerup/issues), you can e-mail us using [leanercoffee@tatablack.net](mailto:leanercoffee@tatablack.net).

+---

+**Disclaimer**

+Lean Coffee(tm) is a trademark of Modus Cooperandi (as mentioned [here](http://leancoffee.org/)); we are not affiliated with them, or with the original creators of the technique, in any way.
+We just happened to run plenty of Lean Coffee sessions on Trello, and we wanted to make our own lives easier.
+Once this proved useful, well, sharing was the next step.

 ---